its-cyberjaya/constitution/README.md

 ## Regulation 2: Definition of membership in IT Society

+Members of IT Society are defined as:
+* current active students of the Faculty of Computing Informatics, and
+* current active students of MMU who submits a membership form for registration in the membership database.

 ## Regulation 3: Responsibilities of an IT Society member

 ## Regulation 4: Organizational Structure